-EEC 011 INTEGRATION OF THE FAMILY AND COMMUNITY INTO THE CHILD DEVELOPMENT CENTER 2 credits (60 hours)
+EEC 011 INTEGRATION OF THE FAMILY AND COMMUNITY INTO THE CHILD DEVELOPMENT CENTER

 This course allows students to develop activities to integrate families, their cultures and traditions.
-In addition, communityintegrating activities are included in the Child Development Center's program.
+In addition, community-integrating activities are included in the Child Development Center's program.